secretstartups/handbook/on-call/index.html.md

 ### Adding and removing people from the roster

 When adding a new team member to the on-call roster, it's inevitable that the rotation schedule will shift.
-The manager adding a new team member will add the individual towards the end of the current rotation to avoid changing the current schedule, however as there might be a need to add an individual to the top of the rotation a change in the current rotation might be unavoidable.
-When adding a new team member to the rotation, the manager will raise the topic to their team(s) to make sure everyone has ample time to make changes.
+The manager adding a new team member will add the individual towards the end of the current rotation to avoid changing the current schedule, if possible.
+When adding a new team member to the rotation, the manager will raise the topic to their team(s) to make sure everyone has ample time to review the changes.